‘Doc Martin’ Star Martin Clunes Reveals That There Will Be Two More Seasons Of The Show

 Fans were devastated when it was announced over the summer that the upcoming season of Doc Martin was to be the series finale, but now there is good news, as Martin Clunes has announced that there will be another season after this one on ITV and Acorn TV.
 Sure, all good things must come to an end, but it is some comfort that they have added one more season of the hit show.

 Sure there is something to be said for going out on top, says the Inquisitr, and surely Martin Clunes would like to move on and do other things, but the show is beloved around the world.
 Many would be surprised to know that the ratings for Doc Martin last season were on par with Downton Abbey.
-Doc Martin will continue airing in the U.K., while American audiences can catch seasons eight and nine on Acorn TV.
+Doc Martin will continue airing in the U.K., while American audiences can catch Seasons 8 and 9 on Acorn TV.

 Vielleicht sollte man sich noch eine zweite Meinung einholen?????????
 Der etwas andere Landarzt #DocMartin ????????ist freitags für euch da! #Sky 1 pic.twitter.com/X6wIlXu2Zu